libretime/libretime/docs/manual/general/index.md

 ![](static/api-settings.png)

-You can enable live, read-only access to the Libretime schedule calendar for your station's public website with the **Public LibreTime API** option, if you wish.
+You can enable live, read-only access to the LibreTime schedule calendar for your station's public website with the **Public LibreTime API** option, if you wish.
 (There is more about this feature in the [*Exporting the schedule*](../exporting-the-schedule/index.md) chapter, in the